kushalmahajan/react_crud_app/README.md

 *Important* - This repo is just a Showcase code for skipping lengthy and repeated assignments.
-Actually just a push from one of few assignments done as a part of my intyerview rounds ( By no way a measure of what I've done in actual React projects ).
-Other details in Resume.
+Infact this too is an effort pushed to github from one of a few assignments done as part of my interviews ( By no way a measure of what I've done in actual React projects ).
+Other details in Resume mentioned objectively.

 # react_crud_app